 - Have ten percent (or any amount you choose) of your benefits withheld each week for taxes.

 Alternatives to Requesting a Washington Unemployment Extension

-• Accepting a job that does not pay as much, or that does not require your exact skill set may be temporarily beneficial.
-This is a last resort, but it can help you make ends meet until you can find the right job.
+- Accepting a job that does not pay as much or does not require your exact skill set may be temporarily beneficial.
+It can help you make ends meet until you can find the right job.
 If you need help finding work, do not hesitate to check with the Employment Security Department.